 The limbic system, otherwise known as ‘the emotional brain’, is accountable for human instinct and disposition.
 It highly impacts purchasing decisions.
 Consumer behavior is largely interdependent on emotion.
 This is because the average human processes a sensory input up to five times faster than the cognitive brain.

-Here, we discuss four primary forms of emotional marketing, which you can utilize to build brand loyalty, amplify engagement and grow your audience.
+Here, we discuss four primary forms of emotional marketing that can add to your brand personality, which you can utilize to drive an emotional response that will build brand loyalty, amplify engagement and grow your potential customers.